peterscherbak/Star_Magnetic_Field_Inference_with_ML/README.md

 **Outputs:** log₁₀(B_c / G) and Ω (rad/s)

 The `prepare_batch()` function applies mode dropout and optional period→spacing conversion on every batch, so the DataLoader always stores normalized periods and the conversion happens in the training loop.

+Change 'plt.close()' to 'plt.show' or otherwise save the figures after training, if desired.

 ## Key findings